scala-steward/scala-fortify-docs/src/main/paradox/index.md

       -P:fortify:build=myproject \
       *.scala

 Substituting your own build id for `myproject`.
+(Or, use the `-P:fortify:out=...` to specify the output directory directly.)

 When build id support is enabled, it is currently assumed that you are running a version of Fortify SCA in the 17.2 series,